Before These Crowded Streets: MacHead

 Some fans familiar with the idea of "MacHead" speculated it had been developed, renamed, and added to the band's catalog.
 They speculate that "MacHead" developed into "Bartender", which debuted in January 1999 at a Dave Matthews and Tim Reynolds concert just months after the April '98 release of Before These Crowded Streets.
 In November 2009, Jake Vigliotti claims to have heard 6 different demo takes of "Machead" from an early 1997 recording session for the album, effectively confirming its existence to the fan community.

 In a 2010 interview with Cali from CBS Radio, Stefan Lessard was asked to give his thoughts on Machead.
 He replied that "Machead's this little number that I believe was the last song to possibly make it on Before These Crowded Streets and I think there's a recording I have of it somewhere.
 So it's just finding a recording of it and listening to it and that's on our homework list."
-As of February of 2022, no official recording has surfaced.
+Although as of July 2024, no official recording has surfaced, a demo recording has leaked and has been spread among fans.

+Reception

+Before These Crowded Streets received generally positive reviews from critics.
+Writing for The Baltimore Sun, J. D. Considine stated that with the album, the band had "improved on every level", praising the writing, playing and ambition of the arrangements.
+Additionally, he praised the band for integrating many guests on the album and for "broadening [their] palette".
+Mark Weingarten, writing for the Los Angeles Times, highlighted the tracks "Rapunzel" and "The Stone" in particular for their "vertiginous polyrhythms and serpentine riffs that dart around Matthew's clenched vocals, yet always manage to lock into an enjoyable groove."

+In a retrospective review for AllMusic, Stephen Thomas Erlewine felt that despite the "songwriting remain[ing] a problem" and finding Matthews' lyrics occasionally "embarrassing", the album's "sonic daring results in the most satisfying album they've yet recorded."
+Another retrospective review came from Pitchfork's Jason P. Woodbury, who wrote that it "remains DMB's most experimental album, a crossroads in the band's history" and stated that it "explores the uneasy zone between celebratory anthems and grim lamentations".